mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Don’t capitalize the names of teams, departments, or individual job titles, at MailChimp or other companies.

-Don't refer to someone as a "ninja," "rockstar," or "wizard" unless they literally are one.
+Don't refer to someone as a “ninja,” “rockstar,” or “wizard” unless they literally are one.

 #### Schools